balassy/aws-lambda-typescript/README.md

 - Code analysis with [TSLint](https://palantir.github.io/tslint/) - _avoid dumb coding mistakes._
 - Unit testing with [Mocha](https://mochajs.org/), mocking with [ts-mockito](https://github.com/NagRock/ts-mockito) - _be free to change your implementation._
 - Test coverage report with [Istanbul](https://istanbul.js.org/) and [Coveralls](https://coveralls.io) - _so you know your weak spots._
-- [Swagger](https://swagger.io/) documentation for the endpoints - _the expected description of your API._
+- Generated [Swagger](https://swagger.io/) documentation for the endpoints - _the expected description of your API._
 - Multiple layers in the code to separate concerns and independently test them - _avoid monolith and complexity._
 - Dependency checks with [David](https://david-dm.org/) and [BitHound](https://www.bithound.io/) - _because the majority of your app is not your code._
 - Sample CRUD implementation (in progress) - _to see it all in action_.